-Living in Perth: Things to Do & Lifestyle
+2. Living in Perth: Things to Do & Lifestyle

 Set on the Swan River with a compact city centre (called the CBD in Australia), pretty Perth certainly has a smaller feel than Sydney and Melbourne, with only a tiny stretch of skyscrapers making up its skyline in comparison.

 There are still plenty of fun things to do in Perth though!

 I think Perth CBD has quite a new and shiny look compared to Sydney and Melbourne, which both have a lot more character-filled heritage buildings.
 To learn more, read my comparison of Perth vs Melbourne.

 The riverside area in Perth is particularly beautiful, with great views, waterside cafes and often dolphins arching out of the water!
 The perfect location to enjoy the sunshine or join the many joggers and cyclists at sunset.

 The stunning and enormous Kings Park, with bush walks and elevated views over the city, is an easy walk or bus ride away from the CBD.
 At dawn, you’ll witness Perth’s sporty culture as the lycra brigade arrive en-masse, hurling themselves up and down the steps as the sun rises over the city!